poa00/UltraTextEdit-UWP-22H2/README.md

 # UltraTextEdit UWP

 NOTE: The UltraTextEdit UWP 22H2 codebase is a fork of TowPad by itsWindows11.
 Link: https://github.com/itsWindows11/TowPad
-NOTE: UTE UWP will now get more updates (after 24H2; the other repo will also have its own 24H2) here: https://github.com/jpbandroid/UTE-UWP-Plus
+<br>NOTE: UTE UWP will now get more updates (after 24H2; the other repo will also have its own 24H2) here: https://github.com/jpbandroid/UTE-UWP-Plus

 ### Windows 11
 ![image](https://user-images.githubusercontent.com/100033309/210171690-1b38c220-0cf6-4e84-86a5-8eec80460667.png)